-The Cathedrals’ Workshop Fellowship (CWF) is a partnership of nine Anglican cathedrals which have joined together to create a new generation of crafts men and women capable of caring for our cathedrals and heritage buildings in the 21st century.
+The Cathedrals’ Workshop Fellowship (CWF) is a partnership of ten Anglican cathedrals which have joined together to create a new generation of crafts men and women capable of caring for our cathedrals and heritage buildings in the 21st century.

 Founded in 2006, the CWF offers apprentice stonemasons, carpenter/joiners, plumbers and electricians a recognised career path and a route to higher level qualifications.